arielgee/Sage-Like/.misc/tasks.md

 	* 📁 📂 🖿 🗀 🗁 (compare with line 120)
 	* ∅
 * support copy-paste in tree ?
-* new feed property; Always open in Feed Preview.
-	* This is good for services like kill-the-newsletter or any other xxx-2-RSS service that provide all content in feed-item.
-	* It will override the 'Feed click ALSO opens Feed Preview' preference
-* convert the infobar into a somesort of slideDown bar (sildeBar) without refElement
 * when click on feedPreview attachment that tries to download the page goes blank, there is no back button and only F5 works
 * link to self in feedPreview
 * for _createSingleListItemFeed(): pass strings instead of elements